-Stocks slip as earnings roll in Clorox slammed
+Stocks rebound in earnings rally despite Clorox drag

 |NASDAQ COMPOSITE INDEX

+The Dow Jones Industrial Average rallied over 170 points or 0.49%, while the S&P 500 rose 0.56% in a broad rally led by energy names.
+The Nasdaq Composite also gained 0.37%.

-Consumer-related companies lead the parade as investors take in positive results from athletic retail giant Under Armour, which raised its full-year outlook after revenue rose 35% to $1.3 billion.
+Consumer-related companies were in focus as investors take in positive results from athletic retail giant Under Armour, which raised its full-year outlook after revenue rose 35% to $1.3 billion.

 |Ticker